-- ScaleOcean accounting software helps businesses to optimize financial management by automating data collection, providing customizable reporting, and offering scalable solutions.
+- ScaleOcean accounting software is a system that optimizes financial management of a business by automating data collection, providing a comprehensive reporting tool, and offering a scalable solution.

 What is Financial Reporting?